The East River Question

 - The distance from Throgs Neck to Hell Gate (ditto above) and is approximately 7.1 NM.

-- Tidal currents in the East River Flood to the North and East and Ebb to the South and West.
+- The direction of the Tidal Currents: In the East River - Flood Current is to the North and East and Ebb Current is to the South and West.

-- Tide and current tables for the East River.
+- Tide and Tidal Current tables for the East River.

-- And finally, we know the average current velocity and direction during each stage of the tide. (see current diagrams below)
+- And finally, we need the average current velocity and direction during each stage of the tide. (see current diagrams below)